Let’s change things for the better

 Are you looking for a job with variety?
 Do you enjoy property maintenance, painting and decorating, gardening as well as helping with events?

-Working as part of the Amenity Team every day is different.
-You could be up at one of our allotments using the tractor to rotavate a plot; planting flowers at the Manor House; or repainting the hall at one of our community centres.
+Working as part of the Amenity Team, everyday is different.
+You could be up at one of our allotments using the tractor to rotavate a plot or repainting the hall at one of our community centres.
 It also involves helping at events like the Town Show, setting up barriers, cones and helping on the day to make sure our visitors enjoy the show.

 Training will be provided but most importantly we are looking for people with initiative and enthusiasm.
 This is a physical job that will keep you on your toes, meeting lots of people and working with a great team.
-The job involves working some weekends and overtime is payable.
+The job involves working some weekends.

 If you are interested in this varied role, we would welcome an application from you.
 Please refer to the Job Description and Person Specification before using the application form.